 Asus Chromebook Flip CX5

-Let’s face it: the Asus Chromebook Flip CX5 is the most expensive model on our list.
-Given we consider it to be a superb device, however, that steep asking price shouldn’t be as much of a deterrent.
+Yes, the Asus Chromebook Flip CX5 is the most expensive model on our list.
+However, given it’s such a superb device, that steep asking price shouldn’t be as much of a deterrent.
 It’s a solid machine that can hold its own against midrange Windows laptops, with a sturdy build, wide port selection, vivid display, and comfortable keyboard.
 All of this makes for impressive performance and battery life, the latter of which can last all day on a single charge.
-In our testing, the CX5 even managed to deliver some of the loudest audio we've heard from a Chromebook.
+In our testing, the CX5 even managed to deliver some of the loudest audio we’ve heard from a Chromebook.
 The only real drawbacks were the Chromebook’s 16:9 aspect ratio and the trackpad, which can be a bit stiff.

-If you’re OK with a smaller display, you can pick up the Flip CX5 in the 14-inch configuration with 8GB of RAM, 128GB of storage, and an Intel Core i3-1110G4 processor on Amazon for $649.99 instead of $699.99, an all-time low.
-You can also buy it for the same price at B&H Photo and Office Depot.
+If you’re okay with a smaller display and midrange performance, you can pick up the Flip CX5 on Amazon with a stylus in the 14-inch configuration with 8GB of RAM, 128GB of storage, and an Intel Core i3-1110G4 processor for $649.99 instead of $699.99.
 Read our review.

 Lenovo Chromebook Duet 5

-It may not be one of our top picks as far as Chromebooks go, but the Lenovo Chromebook Duet 5 comes with a comfortable keyboard attachment and a terrific, 13.3-inch OLED touchscreen.
+We’ll be frank: the Lenovo Chromebook Duet 5 is on the lower end as far as performance goes.
+However, it could be an option to consider if you’re trying to save as it still comes with a comfortable keyboard attachment and a terrific, 13.3-inch OLED touchscreen.
 It also excels when it comes to battery life, offering between 10 and 12 hours of use when tackling everyday tasks such as browsing, chatting, and Zoom.
 The handsome Chromebook doesn’t come with a stylus and lacks biometric authentication, however, and functions far better as a laptop than a tablet given its larger size, at least in our testing.